 History of Vintage Socks: Flamboyant 1930s

-During the 1930s, socks continued to become more bolder away from the sportsfield, available in colorful stripes, Art Deco patterns and argyle designs.
+During the 1930s, socks continued to become more bold outside of the sportsfield, available in colorful stripes, Art Deco patterns, and argyle designs.
 New designs favored the Glen check and Glen plaid to match patterns found in suits and shirts.

 Stripes and checks were the most common, mirroring suit fabrics.
 However, it was no longer expected to match socks to the suit.
-It was perfectly normal to wear bright red, lavender and blue socks with your grey business suit!
+It was perfectly normal to wear bright red, lavender, or blue socks with your grey business suit!
 The influence of casual fashion affected everyone in whatever ways it could.

 Vintage Men’s Socks: Fabulous 1940s